 “You will see.
 Not much farther now.”
 They carried on down the path nearly to the little dock, but took another way to the north instead.
 If Matthieu remembered correctly from his first arrival here, there was a low cliff overlooking the river up ahead.
 Even if there was, he could not guess what he would see there aside from the loveliness he had already taken in this night.

 In the back of his mind, he counted Deema among it, though he could not say particularly why.
 All he knew of her had come in this day and the first, though only one truly counted much to him.
-He reminded himself that pity was not enough, else he should give himself so to nearly soul he met.
+He reminded himself that pity was not enough, else he should give himself so to nearly every soul he met.
 Perhaps that was where all such feelings should start—if not in pity, then in something close to it—but where they should end for her in his heart was a thing he could not say for certain.
 Perhaps one day he could.

 The silver crescent moon hung low on the horizon, awash in stars that seemed to burn with the light of all the candles in the world.
-Step by wary step along the muddy path brought Matthieu and Deema to rise above the river.
+Step by wary step along the muddy path brought Matthieu and Deema to a rise above the river.
 Every so often, a startled frog darted out from under his foot, and he nearly slipped once but managed to stay upright.
 Deema laughed at that one, much to his chagrin.
 Finally, the gentle rushing of water against reeds told him that they had arrived.
 There was still no sign of anything strange.

 “How much longer?”
 Matthieu asked, craning his neck to look upriver.